 This Smith and Bybee Lakes Recreation Facilities Plan has been prepared to address several public issues.
 Primary among these is that the existing boat launch area puts recreational users into a slough that is prime habitat for western painted turtles.
-The slough through which boaters must pass to get into the lakes is home to the largest concentration of painted turtles in the wildlife area.
-While non-motorized boat use and turtle conservation are not completely incompatible, biologists have observed that turtles resting or basking often plunge into the water in the presence of paddlers.
 Additionally, boaters must portage from the slough overland into Bybee Lake.
-This portage is inconvenient to many boaters.
 The 1990 Natural Resources Management Plan also calls for recreation to be concentrated on Smith rather than Bybee Lake, which is to be more of a wildlife reserve.

 Other issues also present an opportunity to change existing recreation patterns.
 The widening of North Marine Drive, scheduled for next year, will result in an extension of the 40-Mile Loop Trail, as well as construction of sound barriers between the road and wildlife area.
 The trail extension, along with future plans for taking the trail around the lakes, will likely result in increased recreation use of the area.
 The current parking area is too small to meet these anticipated needs.
-Because city transportation planners prefer to minimize the number of driveway entries, the entrance to the Smith and Bybee Lakes parking area will be re-designed as well.
+Because city transportation planners prefer to minimize the number of driveway entries for safety reasons, the entrance to the Smith and Bybee Lakes parking area will be re-designed as well.
 Additionally, the present parking area is too small for a bus turnaround.